500+ Google Reviews

 You may be asked to undress as part of the assessment so it may be worth bringing shorts/vest top.

-A report is written detailing the proposed treatment plan and this is sent to your consultant, with a copy for you.
+If required a report can written detailing the proposed treatment plan and this can sent to your consultant, with a copy for you.
+There will be an additional charge for thsi service.
+Please discuss this with your physiotherapist at your session if it’s something you would like.

 Treatment will be carried out at our clinic by a member of the hypermobility team.